jcocube/mvplayer/README.md

 ## Requirements

-* As just explained, the 'build' folder contains a .exe file with the player ready to run on Windows platforms.
+* The 'build' folder contains a .exe file with the player ready to run on a Windows platform.
-* The player has been tested,
+* The player has been tested:
   - in a computer with the following characteristics: Intel Core i7-4790 CPU 3.60GHz, RAM 32GB, 64bit OS, Windows 10 OS, NVIDIA GeForce GTX970.
   - using the Oculus Rift DK2 headset, but should also run in Oculus CV1.
   - with the support of Oculus Runtime software, that must be installed in the computer
-  - and using Unity 3D 2017.3.1f1 software (only needed if you desire to modify the source code).
+  - and using Unity 3D 2017.3.1f1 software (only needed if you want to modify the source code).

 ## Build

-* The 'SMVPlayer_Data' folder inside this build contains the 'StreamingAssets' folder where the MV videos or frames that want to be played must be located.
+* The 'SMVPlayer_Data' folder inside this build contains the 'StreamingAssets' folder where the MV videos or frames must be located.
   - The MV videos must be in the 'SMVPlayer_Data/StreamingAssets/videos' path in WEBM's format.
 All the videos of a same sequence must have the same prefix in the name, followed by a 4 digits number.
 For example: BBB_Flowers_cam0000,BBB_Flowers_cam0001,...,BBB_Flowers_cam0089,BBB_Flowers_cam0090.
   - The MV frames must be in the 'SMVPlayer_Data/StreamingAssets/frames' path in PNG's format.
 All the frames of a same content must have the same prefix in the name, followed by a 4 digits number.
 For example: frame0_champa0000,frame0_champa0001,...,frame0_champa0078,frame0_champa0079.